lbehnke/riot/readme.md

 The Branch 9.1.x.OSGi is based on riot 9.1.x and contains some adaptations required for deploying Riot on the Virgo 3.6 OSGi application server in an Java 7 environment.

+The project is built with Maven2:

+    $ cd riot.parent
+    $ mvn clean install